rocheseb/lft_app/README.md

 Spectra should be ratioed to ~1 to be used with the linefit extended mode:

-- HCl cells, done in the code:
+- HCl cells, done in linefit:
-	- no background
-	- In the code I fit a 2nd order polynomial to the spectrum without the lines and use that to ratio the spectrum to normalize it to ~1 (seems more consistent than using a fixed numbers)
-	- For dpt spectra I typically cut them between 5200-5900 cm-1
+	- The TCCON mode is used for HCl cells and linefit will take care of the ratioing

 - HBr cells, done in the code:
 	- background